Elephant Shrew Facts

 While this shrew occasionally lives in pairs, it typically remains non-social creatures.
 As a result, even mated pairs often maintain separate nests.
 These commonly have been constructed in rock crevices, or with leaves.

-The mammal also typically lives for 3-4 years in the wild.
+Further, its usual pattern of activity is also primarily diurnal.
+The impressive small the animal also remains highly active.
+Finally, the mammal also typically lives for 3-4 years in the wild.